Vanifac/WheelOfStreams/readme.md

 # Wheel of Streams

-Wheel of Streams is a program created to assist with automating www.wheelofnames.com
+Wheel of Streams is a program created to assist with automating www.wheelofnames.com wheels.

 ## Setup
 How to setup